 Our latest podcast is called “What Do Medieval Nuns and Bo Jackson Have in Common?”
 (You can download/subscribe at iTunes, get the RSS feed, or listen via the media player above.
-You can also read the transcript, which includes credits for the music you’ll hear in the episode.)
+You can also read the transcript; it includes credits for the music you’ll hear in the episode.)

 The episode is about spite.
 As in "cutting off your nose to spite your face" spite.
 That's where the nuns come in.
 Lisi Oliver of Louisiana State University tells us about the probable origin of this phrase.